Current Board Members

 1. The Board of Trustees shall consist of 17 Trustees composed of the following:

-- 3 Trustees elected at large comprised of the following:
+- 1 Trustee elected at-large comprised of the following:

-- (b) 2 Trustees elected to represent middle level teachers
+(a) 1 Trustee elected at-large to represent middle level teachers

-1. The Board of Trustees shall consist of 15 Trustees composed of the following:
+1. The Board of Trustees shall consist of 12 Trustees elected at-large

 2. The term of office for newly-elected Trustees shall commence on January 1 of the year following their election.